Uzma-45/Automated-report-Generation/README.md

 2. Copy-paste the full script into a new notebook

-3. Run the cells in order (they include chart generation, table creation, and PDF output)
+3. Run the code in cell (they include chart generation, table creation, and PDF output)

 4. At the end, the PDF will be downloaded to your device automatically